Toll Roads in Italy: How They Work and How to Pay (Without Fines)

 This is the part that trips people up.
 At the toll barrier, lanes are colour-coded by payment method:

-• Blue lane with a yellow “T”: Telepass only — you drive through without stopping if you have the device.
+• Blue lane with a yellow “T”: Telepass only.
+You drive through without stopping, but only if the car actually has a working device fitted.

 Tolls and ZTL are not the same thing